The PMB application deadline is Monday, January 1, 2015.

 Promising applicants will be invited to a Visiting Weekend in early March 2015 to meet with faculty on both campuses, talk with students, and have a look around Baltimore.

-If applying to more than one department, please mail a complete application packet for each department to the Graduate Admissions Office.
+If applying to more than one department, please complete a separate on-line application for each department.

 A training grant from the National Institutes of Health provides the first two years of tuition and stipend support for graduate students in the Program in Molecular Biophysics.
 However, this support is limited to U.S. citizens and U.S. permanent residents.